 Joel Miranda is the Senior Director of Leadership Development and Graduate Leadership at YouthBuild USA.
 As the first YouthBuild graduate to serve in a Director’s role at YouthBuild USA, Joel leads efforts to deepen the practice of Leadership Development at YouthBuild programs, oversees the development of YouthBuild’s graduate leadership work, and to move the impact of Youthbuild’s leadership work deeper into the wider world.
 Prior to joining YouthBuild USA, Joel worked at the grassroots level as a Mentor, Case Manager, and lastly Deputy Director at the YouthBuild Just A Start Chelsea/Cambridge program.
 Joel was a 2012-2013 Community Fellow at Boston University School of Management’s Institute for Non-Profit Management and Leadership and a graduate of the 2014 American Express Leadership Academy for emerging non-profit leaders.

 Shane Steffens is originally from Michigan and graduated from the University of Notre Dame.
-During his time in college, studying abroad had a huge impact on him, which led him to found EF Education First, the world leader in international education, headquartered in Cambridge.
-Heis currently President of EF Educational Tours,which helps teachers provide students with exceptional learning opportunities abroad.
-Shane is passionate about giving youth and adults alike a chance to broaden their horizons and achieve what they might have previously not thought possible.
+During his time in college, studying abroad had a huge impact on him, and Shane is now President of EF Educational Tours, which helps teachers provide students with exceptional learning opportunities abroad.
+He is passionate about giving youth and adults alike a chance to broaden their horizons and achieve what they might have previously not thought possible.

 I retired from Maloney Properties, Inc. six years ago.
 I was a partner in the property management company with a specialty in elderly housing and resident services.
 In addition to serving on the Board of Just-A-Start, I am President of the Board of FOCUS - a non-profit that oversees supportive services in housing and just opened a home in Somerville for 15 young women aging out of foster care.
 I am involved in Partakers prisoner education, Sanctuary, and racial justice through Old Cambridge Baptist Church.
 I live in a housing cooperative in Cambridge formed 44 years ago.